-Coordinator, Ed Tech & Training
+Director, Ed Tech & Training

-As part of the “warm welcome!” extended to all new LPS employees, we spend half of a day helping them set up their teacher laptop, introduce them to Synergy, and walk them through the ocean of digital tools every teacher needs to know about.
+As part of the “warm welcome!” extended to all new LPS employees, we spend a day helping them set up their teacher laptop, introduce them to Synergy, and walk them through the ocean of digital tools every teacher needs to know about.

 The Educational Technology Training team will come out to your building and train staff on current workshop topics as long as the following is understood: